Waphil/NPeaks/readme.md

 ## Advanced usage

-For most functions in the NPeaksNormalizer class, there exist an implementation with the "_custom" postfix.
+For most functions in the NPeaksNormalizer class, there exist implementations with the "_custom" postfix.
 If these are called, the user has more control over what functions are used exactly, for example if the user wants to use a custom implementation for the local intensity change determination or the histogram peak detection.
+Consult the docstrings of the functions in question to obtain more information.

 ## Parameter Choice Guide